Home » Dessert Recipes » Puff Pastry Apple Turnovers

 How to make apple filling

-1. Peel, core and chop the apples into small pieces.
+1. Peel, core, and chop the apples into small pieces.

-2. Add to the pan along with butter, sugar and cinnamon.
+2. Add to the pan along with butter, sugar, and cinnamon.

-3. Cook for 8-10 minutes until just tender.
+3. Cook over medium heat for 8-10 minutes until just tender.

 4. Thicken with cornflour/cornstarch and water mixture.